CodeSportLabs/dao-public/README.md

 # Project Overview: Builder's DAO
-We are  a team of Full Stack Blockchain Software Engineers in the USA and Singapore.
+We are a team of volunteer Software Engineers in the USA and Singapore.

+We are looking for new career opportunities in the Blockchain space..

-Our focus is on building Programmable, Utility NFTs.
-We see NFTs as tokenized React Applications.
+We enjoy coding novel use cases for Programmable, Utility NFTs.
+We see NFTs as tokenized React Applications:

 [![nft-vision-quote-from-marcos|690x160](https://global.discourse-cdn.com/business4/uploads/trondao/original/2X/5/567a7a6da9420ac99271d75ee3fce1f3e1de03f3.png)](https://codesport.io/blockchain/dao/use-cases-for-programmable-and-utility-nfts/)

-Our websites are live and may be tested on:
+Our website are live and may be tested on:

 * [Polygon's Mumbai Testnet](https://builders-dao.vercel.app/)